DJN2122/DJN2122/README.md

 - 👋 Hi, I’m @DJN2122
 - 👀 I’m interested in sports, technology and coding
-- 🌱 I’m currently studying computer science in TUD, I am in my second year
+- 🌱 I’m currently studying computer science in TUD

 <!---
 DJN2122/DJN2122 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.